 ITEM INSPECTION OR MAINTENANCE WORK CORRECTIVE ACTION Α Check cushion security straps on back wall, shown in Figure 1, for: a. security a.
-Secure as required. В Visually inspect strap holder on the back of each rear seat, shown in Figures 4 and 6, for: a. separating a.
-Check that strap is not separating from the seat cushion.
-If so, contact AHCA for replacement parts. С Visually inspect snap buttons on forward seat cover, shown in Figures 2 and 3 for: a. security a.
-Secure button snaps as required.
-D Check lumbar support, shown in Figure 2, for: a. tearing a.
-Check that foam/backing is not exposed.
-If so, contact AHCA. b. security b.
-For cleaning instructions, refer to Appendix D. E Check seat covers, item 1, in Figures 3 and 5, for: a. tearing a.
+Secure as required. В Visually inspect strap holder on the back of each rear seat, shown in Figures 4 and 6, for: a. separation a.
+Check that strap is not separating from the seat cushion; If so, contact AHCA for replacement parts. С - Visually inspect the straps on the bottom of back rear seat, shown in Figures 4 and 6, for: a. separation a.
+Check that straps are not separating from the seat cushions.
+If so, contact AHCA for replacement parts.
+D Visually inspect snap buttons on forward seat cover, shown in Figures 2 and 3, for: a. security a.
+Secure button snaps as required Е - Check lumbar support, shown in Figure 2, for: a. tearing Check that foam/backing is not exposed.
+If so, contact AHCA. b. cleanliness b.
+For cleaning instructions, refer to Appendix D. F - Check seat covers, item 1, shown in Figures 3, 5, 8 and 9 for a. tearing a.
 Check that foam/backing is not exposed.
 If so, contact AHCA. b. cleanliness b.
 For cleaning instructions, refer to Appendix B for cleaning polyester fabric and Appendix C for cleaning leather.